NicoloToscani/CoAP-factory-monitoring/README.md

 * Qm42vt2Gateway.java: run a process for each motor sensor and specify also the sensor numbers (Drive ID)

 `config.properties` files contains possibile real system configuration (port, device name, line ID, machine ID, device ID).

+### Run Moniline Gateway
+* Run MonilineGateway.java in `it.beltek.ia.iotlab.edge.gateway.moniline` for each line.
+Specify `portNumber` and `lineID`.

+### HMI1 - HMIMaintenance
+* Run HmiMaintenance.java in `it.beltek.ia.iotlab.edge.client` for each line.
+* Specify `lineID`.

+### HMI2 - HMIProduction
+* Run HmiProduction.java in `it.beltek.ia.iotlab.edge.client`.

+### How send command
+It's possibile send commands to device using this syntax into console:
+* HMIMaintenance console: machineID_code_velocity_deviceID (for example, to set 50 Hz speed of motor n.1 in machine n.1,send the following command: 1_10_50_1)
+* HMIProduction console: lineID_machineID_code_value (for example, to set 10 units/min production line velocity onmachine n.1 in line n.1 1, send the following command:1_1_0_10)